Free worldwide Live physiologic monitoring

 Continuous monitoring for the people most at risk — built for the lives they actually live.

 ADID is a free physiologic monitoring platform for veterans and people living with spinal cord injury.
-A smartwatch on the wrist, an app in the pocket, and a clinician portal in the cloud — working together to make autonomic events visible, time-stamped, and actionable, the moment they happen.
+A smartwatch on the wrist, an app in the pocket, and a clinician portal in the cloud — working together to help make possible autonomic events visible and time-stamped for later review and clearer communication with your care team.

 Veterans & SCI patients